 Suboxone Treatment Benefits

-Suboxone could be an effective opiate addiction treatment when a patient is at risk and when proper assessments, prescribing and monitoring are followed.
+Suboxone could be an effective opiate addiction treatment when a patient is at risk and when providers follow proper assessment, prescribing and monitoring guidelines.
 However, it is overprescribed and has become one the top three drugs that most patients contact us for seeking medical assistance or rapid detox.
 Safety administering a Suboxone treatment protocol, requires a thorough patient assessment and an understating of the drug’s side effects and addictive properties to determine if a patient is a good fit for the drug.
 A proper treatment plan must also include when to stop taking the drug and clearly inform the patient of what they are taking.

 The Waismann Method Detox Center offers several advanced detox methods for those suffering with Suboxone addiction.
 Both rapid opiate detox and modified medical detox protocols are performed in an accredited, full-service hospital.
 Additionally, patients receive a thorough medical assessment and an individualized treatment plan to ensure that the treatment approach is appropriate for their unique physical and psychological needs.